 Financial assets are recognized when the Company becomes a party to the contractual terms of the financial instrument.
-For purposes of classifying financial assets, an instrument is considered as an equity instrument if it is non-derivative and meets the definition of equity for the issuer in accordance with the criteria of PAS 32, Financial Instruments - Presentation.
+For purposes of classifying financial assets, an instrument is considered as an equity instrument if it is non-derivative and meets the definition of equity for the issuer in accordance with the criteria of PAS 32, Financial Instruments: Presentation.
 All other non-derivative financial instruments are treated as debt instruments.

-(a) Classification, Measurement and Reclassification of Financial Assets in Accordance with PFRS 9
+(a) Classification and Measurement of Financial Assets

-Under PFRS 9, the classification and measurement of financial assets is driven by the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
-The classification and measurement of financial assets are described in the succeeding page.
+The classification and measurement of financial assets is driven by the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
+Financial assets, other than those designated and effective as hedging instruments, are classified into the following classification: financial assets at amortized cost, fair value through profit or loss and FVOCI.
+Currently, the relevant financial asset classification applicable to the Company is financial assets at amortized cost.

-The only category of financial assets that is relevant to the Company is financial assets at amortized cost.
 Financial assets are measured at amortized cost if both of the following conditions are met:

-- the asset is held within the Company's business model whose objective is to hold financial assets in order to collect contractual cash flows ("hold to collect"); and, - the contractual terms of the instrument give rise, on specified dates, to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- the asset is held within the Company's business model whose objective is to hold financial assets in order to collect contractual cash flows ("hold to collect"); and, - the contractual terms of the instrument give rise, on specified dates, to cash flows that are SPPI on the principal amount outstanding.

-Except for trade receivables that do not contain a significant financing component and are measured at the transaction price in accordance with PFRS 15, all financial assets meeting these criteria are measured initially at fair value plus transaction costs.
-These are subsequently measured at amortized cost using the effective interest method, less any impairment in value.
+Except for contracts receivable that do not contain a significant financing component and are measured at the transaction price in accordance with PFRS 15, Revenue from Contracts with Customers, all financial assets meeting these criteria are measured initially at fair value plus transaction costs.
+These are subsequently measured at amortized cost using the effective interest method, less allowance for expected credit loss (ECL).

-The Company's financial assets at amortized cost are presented in the 2018 statement of financial position as Cash and Cash Equivalents and Receivables.
+The Company's financial assets at amortized cost are presented in the statement of financial position as Cash and Cash Equivalents and Receivables.